jdhunterae/adventure-guild-notes/Adventures/01 Sharp Teeth Woods.md

 ## Storyline

-Pandas find themselves in a strange forest.
+The party find themselves assigned to solve a mystery of missing children in a strange forest.
 The help Onver and Shalana against the plant blights, and escort them back to [[Lamaltee]].
 Their parents are very grateful and reward them.
 The heroes meet with Aelrindell and Nasair to discuss the evil plants.
 Aelrindell asks them to find out what's going on.
 In exchange, she will see what can be done to help the pandas get back to their home.

 ## Locations